QuyNg13/project-tech-team-5/README.md

 ## Why, How, and What?

-The purpose of this webpage is to create a centralized platform for gamers to connect, share information, and build friendships within the gaming community.
+The purpose of this website is to create a centralized platform for gamers to connect, share information, and build friendships within the gaming community.
 It achieves this by implementing features such as user registration, login authentication, profile customization, game information display, and friend request functionality.

 ## How to Install, Step by Step: